spicelang/spice/docs/docs/language/structs.md

 this structs can only be declared in the global scope, in parallel to [functions](../functions) and [procedures](../procedures).

-For creating an instance of the declared struct, you can use the new operator and pass values for all fields in curly braces.
+For creating an instance of the declared struct, you can pass values for all (or none) fields in curly braces.
 To access fields of the instance, you can address the fields by their names:

 ```spice
 type Person struct {